 I am just looking at the sequence of events that I have discussed through my previous publications in the last three years looking for similarities in new developments and I am finding reports, like the previous ones over Russian snow and the tornado in Italy, which support the assessments presented in the line of research published in this blog.

-You can also compare choose a period of time through the year and an atmospheric event of your interest, and contrast the similarities by visiting the page containing the timeline of this blog here.
+You can also validate by yourself the accuracy of my analyses by choosing a period of time through the year and an atmospheric event of your interest, and contrast its similarities with my analyses by visiting the page containing the timeline of this blog here.

 Last year I discussed the tornado in Venice due to the wobbling effect of the Jet Stream as part of my whole approach on climatic developments, in the publication “A climate between waters.”
 In this publication from the 8th Sept 2015, I mentioned:

 “I believe that the present weather events, altogether with the tornado seen in Venice on July, represent some of the new “Drops of Weather” coming over to say that the Summer, as we know it, is coming to an end.